dulyup/data-modeling-storage/README.md

 * Storage of data in key/value store

-Have tried to apply Spring Boot Filter, but couldn't be able to find out why it filtered all urls (not only /plans/*, but /auth).
+Have tried to apply Spring Boot Filter, but couldn't be able to find out why it filtered out all urls (not only /plans/*, but /auth).
 So had to verify token for each controller instead.
+In the 1st version, I used recursion to deal with nested objects.